-[Coronavirus] Lockdown: EU officials lobbied by WhatsApp and Skype
+[Coronavirus] Lockdown: EU officials lobbied via WhatsApp and Skype

 Smoking has made the pandemic worse because smokers are more at risk from Covid-19.

-But the group is now planning to attack an EU ban on menthol cigarettes, its director, Guillaume Périgois, told this website.
+But Forest EU, which is funded by British American Tobacco and Japan Tobacco International, among others, is now preparing to attack an EU ban on menthol cigarettes, its director, Guillaume Périgois, told this website.

-"Our aim ... is simply to remind journalists and broadcasters that there are at least two sides to every issue, including smoking," the head of ForestEU, which is funded by British American Tobacco and Japan Tobacco International, among others, said.
+"Our aim ... is to remind journalists that there are at least two sides to every issue, including smoking," Périgois said.

 And for civil society, all that meant the public deserved proper scrutiny of lockdown lobbying.